1jkunz1/Dash-Analysis/Overall_Scores.md

 <b>Governace</b> | 4+ <br>
 Masternodes, Proposals - https://dashvotetracker.com/
-I love the strucuture of $DASH governance upon first glance.
-Similar to some other (cheap) networks that have followed the model.
-One of the most progressive/impressive blockchain economic models I have seen - but need to test security, and look for holes in economic theory (Specific vulnerabilities within the microeconimcs of the model, tragedy of commons, issues with nash equilibrium ect ect)
+Similar to some other (cheap) networks that have followed the model - impressive.
+One of the most progressive/impressive blockchain economic models in blockchain -  need to test security, and look for holes in economic theory (Specific vulnerabilities within the microeconimcs of the model, tragedy of commons, issues with nash equilibrium ect ect)

 <b> Harware Wallets </b>| 5 <br>